 Protected by Office

-Pages Protected by Office are for use by the Wikimedia Foundation staff when responding to issues surrounding copyright infringement or libel.
+articles Protected by Office are for use by the Wikimedia Foundation staff when responding to issues surrounding copyright infringement or libel.
 This type of protection overrides community consensus and administrator permissions.

-Who should edit protected Wikipedia pages?
+Who should edit protected Wikipedia articles?

 Wikipedia is so powerful when it comes to SEO that any reputable reputation management company should at least consider the idea when discussing strategies.